Portrait vs landscape: It’s a difficult comparison because it’s often unclear what’s actually being discussed.

 Note that social media minded photographers often photograph (or crop) in portrait orientation to optimize images for viewing on mobile-focused apps, such as Instagram.

 Landscape orientation emphasizes horizontal lines and is good for vast, sweeping scenes, which is why it’s commonly used for landscape subjects as well as environmental portraits.

 Note that landscape orientation allows you to include a lot of negative space around your subject, which in turn creates impactful, minimalist images.

 Also note that you aren’t necessarily locked into a landscape orientation; you’re always free to crop to portrait orientation, even after you’ve taken an image.

-Oh, and if you’re planning on displaying your images on the computer or the TV, landscape orientation is often the way to go.
+If you’re planning to display your images on the computer or the TV, landscape orientation is often the way to go.

 Portrait vs Landscape: Career Choices

-Portrait photography involves a lot of work with clients, both before and during the photoshoot.
+Portrait photography involves a lot of work with clients before and during the photoshoot.
 Landscape photography is more nature-focused and more isolated; you often spend hours walking, hiking, driving, etc., to get that once-in-a-lifetime shot.